HSBC Performance Chequing - Limited account review

 What should I look out for?

 - Limited transactions.
 As the name implies, this HSBC chequing account has limited transactions.
-If you have more than 14 transactions in any given month, expect to pay additional fees or you might also want to consider the HSBC Performance Chequing – Unlimited account instead.
+If you do more than the 14 transactions per month, expect to pay additional fees or you might also want to consider the HSBC Performance Chequing – Unlimited account instead.

 - Competition.
 Competition for chequing accounts is stiff in Canada.
 HSBC is at a disadvantage because of its much smaller geographic distribution.